 Patients are admitted to Christ House from area hospitals, shelters, clinics, and medical outreach projects.
 They suffer from a variety of illnesses and injuries including cancer, hypertension and stroke, liver disease, kidney failure, diabetes and related amputations, HIV/AIDS, respiratory disease, major lacerations, fractures, and ulcerations of the skin.
 Many are malnourished, anemic, depressed, and desperately disconnected from healthy sources of support.

 In 2017, Christ House provided health care for 235 patient admissions and 9,606 patient-days.
-In addition to the primary illness(es) for which they were admitted, 81 percent had either HIV, drug or alcohol addiction, or psychiatric illness, and over 25 percent had three of these diagnoses.
+In addition to the primary illness(es) for which they were admitted, 76 percent had either drug addiction or psychiatric illness, and over 35 percent had both of these diagnoses.